apache/sedona/README.md

 ### Code Example:

-This example loads NYC taxi trip records and taxi zone information stored as .CSV files on AWS S3.
-It then performs spatial SQL query on the taxi trip datasets to filter out all records except those in the Manhattan area of New York.
-The example also show a spatial join operation that match taxi trip records to zones based on whether the taxi trip lies within the geographical extents of the zone.
-Finally, the last code snippet integrates the output of Sedona with GeoPandas to plot the spatial distribution of both datasets.
+This example loads NYC taxi trip records and taxi zone information stored as .CSV files on AWS S3 into Sedona spatial dataframes.
+It then performs spatial SQL query on the taxi trip datasets to filter out all records except those within the Manhattan area of New York.
+The example also shows a spatial join operation that matches taxi trip records to zones based on whether the taxi trip lies within the geographical extents of the zone.
+Finally, the last code snippet integrates the output of Sedona with GeoPandas and plots the spatial distribution of both datasets.

 #### Load NYC taxi trips and taxi zones data from CSV Files Stored on AWS S3
 ``` python